What is Heating Oil

 Natural disasters such as hurricane Harvey can heavily affect heating oil prices.
 In situations where staff is evacuated from platforms and production stops, prices rise overall.
 Prices in energy commodities trading are highly volatile – even more than 10 years ago.
 Amongst the reasons can be found taxes, supply issues and anticipation by futures traders.
 Don’t forget to check out the oil contracts rollover dates to know when the current contracts expire.

 - MT4 Symbol: HEATING_OIL

-For investors looking to trade heating oil, Friedberg Direct has many benefits, including a wide range of educational tools to help you become a better trader.
-Our customer service team is available around the clock in 14 different languages to make sure you can contact them anytime.
-Charts and graphs are sent to you daily with our market analysis and Autochartist.
+For investors looking to trade heating oil, Friedberg Direct has many benefits, including a wide range of educational tools to help you become a better trader, as well as a professional customer service team.

 Here are a few more advantages: